citp/privacy-policy-historical/c/ca/can/canstarblue.com.au.md

-> *The following text is extracted and transformed from the canstarblue.com.au privacy policy that was archived on 2016-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161129020448id_/http%3A//www.canstarblue.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the canstarblue.com.au privacy policy that was archived on 2017-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170509180130id_/http%3A//www.canstarblue.com.au/privacy-policy) for the most accurate reproduction.*

 # Canstar Blue Privacy Policy - Canstar Blue

-Version: 14 January 2016
+Version: 21 February 2017

 Canstar Blue Pty Limited A.C.N.
 142 285 434 (“Canstar Blue”) recognises the importance of protecting your privacy and abides by the Australian Privacy Principles contained in the (amended) Privacy Act 1988.
 This privacy policy explains how we collect personal information and how we maintain, use and disclose that information.
 It also provides some detail about your privacy rights along with our general rights and obligations and our policy in relation to the personal information we keep on record.